 Useful, multipurpose utensils that make cooking enjoyable.
 Earlier in life, my kitchen consisted of a dull knife, one wooden spoon and a metal bowl.
 I still cooked with adventure, but everything was twice as hard and successful results were not guaranteed!
 These are everyday tools and I promise they will make your life easier.

 If you want to up-level your kitchen “cred,” buy a pair of tongs.
-They make you seem like you really know what you are doing in the kitchen, and they can flip, toss, turn, and scrape.
+They can flip, toss, turn, and scrape.

 Flat Wooden Spatula